The Story Behind 'Missing Person', A Perfume That Broke The Internet

 Despite the controversy, Missing Person continues to sell and even win beauty awards.
 Perhaps the real reason it's so popular is that we all want a stake in the cultural zeitgeist.
 There's something cool about being in the know, a power and belonging in being an insider.
 Or maybe more of us are seeking products to bring us closer to becoming TikTok's That Girl.

-Alice recommends Beauty Pie Love (available to buy in a body lotion for £40) with its notes of zippy bergamot, warm amber and creamy sandalwood.
-She also likes Ted Baker Polly Eau de Toilette, £30 for 100ml (mandarin, jasmine and white musk), and Marks & Spencer Ocean Musk Eau de Toilette, £5 for 30ml (neroli, musk and reminiscent of the ocean).
-Also try Caudalie Thé des Vignes Fresh Fragrance, £27 (musk, neroli and ginger), Philosophy Pure Grace Eau de Parfum, £45 (jasmine, lavender and musk), and, of course, Glossier You, £49.
+Alice recommends Beauty Pie Love (available to buy in a body lotion in the UK) with its notes of zippy bergamot, warm amber and creamy sandalwood.
+She also likes Ted Baker Polly Eau de Toilette, $44.10 for 100ml (mandarin, jasmine and white musk).
+Also try Caudalie Thé des Vignes Fresh Fragrance (musk, neroli and ginger), Philosophy Pure Grace Eau de Parfum (jasmine, lavender and musk), and, of course, Glossier You.

 If I've learned anything while writing this article, it's that Missing Person truly is the Marmite of the fragrance world.
 You either love it or you don't.
 Would I recommend it, however?
 It's just too personal to call...

-Note: Correction: This story originally said that Chriselle Lim is the founder of PHLUR.
-She is the owner and creative director.
-We regret the error.